MPadilla198/Portfolio-Miguel-Padilla/docs/assignments/assignment3_copy.md

 # Reflections on Design
 ## A Concept's State and Actions are Database Synchronizations
-Viewing the database as a concept, the functions within each action are synchronizations of a database Concept.
-They're not actions, not only because we do not specify what particular db carries out these functions, but also concepts do not have intrinsic dependencies with other concepts.
-On the first point, If we were to structure the code in our project to support Google Sheets for a backend (as many small businesses and organizations often do).
+Were we to view the database as a concept, the functions within each action are synchronizations of a database Concept. aThese functions are not actions, not only because we do not specify what particular db carries out these functions, but also concepts do not have intrinsic dependencies with other concepts, i.e. they would not be accessible .
+On the first point, were we to need to support Google Sheets for a backend (as many small businesses and organizations often do), that should be as easy as defining a "sheets db interface" that implements the necessary database synchronizations and passes that to the server for use.

-Why do this if it seems to clash with the central idea?
-I think it's helpful to think of concepts as living within domains with synchronizations as the interfaces between domains.
-This would have the added benefit of being able to use the same or similar concepts within different domains, e.g. using a Logging concept within the app that is seperate from the Logging concept of the database.
-This separation of two set of logs makes sense as the app and databases will have different needs from a logger, e.g., the app's Logging will likely output to the console, whereas a database's logging will likely be streamed into a file for future use.
+I have a section [below](#defining-database-synchronizations) that builds on the spec language presented in class and specifies not only the relational state of my app but also the CRUD operations and filters given by MongoDB.
+These feel like appropriate starting point in terms of basic db functionality.
+I'm choosing to make my spec more *in-depth* because it's the formalization of a spec that allows for automatic code generation.
+I explain this more in detail [below](#why-formalize), but, essentially, this allows for us to skip a lot of the boiler-plate/repetition that is needed to design (and re-design) our app, while keeping both of our front and back ends synchronized.

+Along with each specification function, I wrote an associated shorthand (again, largely used from the lectures).
+Each of these shorthands has an associated function that would need to be implemented in the backend.

+**Note**: the wonderful and helpful TAs that structured the codebase included a file `/server/framework/doc.ts` that demostrates what it looks like for these function to be implemented as part of the backend.
+This TS file would serve as the interface between the database synchronizations specified below for the actual implementation.

 ## Defining Database Synchronizations
 I wanted to write this part down to have a standard to refer to as I add to the project.
 It allows me to build based on the CRUD operations defined by MongoDb.